-As most of the clinical determinations are based on lab tests, interfacing labs with EMR systems is essential to secure connectivity with healthcare providers to develop workflow, productivity and degree of care.
+As most of the clinical determinations are based on lab tests, interfacing labs with EMR systems is essential to secure connectivity with healthcare bi-directional API providers to develop workflow, productivity, and degree of care.
 Physicians are also obligated to transfer orders electronically as part of the meaningful use condition and obtain test results undeviatingly in their EMR systems.

-It develops workflow and productivity by practically reducing test code errors, electronically routing back decisions to individual physicians, and helping trace rebuffs and management status.
+It develops workflow and productivity by practically reducing test code errors, electronically routing back decisions to individual physicians, and helping trace rebuffs and an agency management system.
 The systemized method diminishes effort and costs considerably by excluding manifold interfaces needed to correlate diverse EMR systems.

 Communication is the lifeblood of effective healthcare distribution.
 When clinicians can share data efficiently with lab technicians, the quality of care improves.